Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 *public or protected methods -> private methods -> getter/setter methods*.
  > <font color="#977C00">Note: </font> As the most concerned ones for consumers and providers, *public* methods should be put on the first screen. *Protected* methods are only cared for by the subclasses, but they have chances to be vital when it comes to Template Design Pattern. *Private* methods, the black-box approaches, basically are not significant to clients. *Getter/setter* methods of a Service or a DAO should be put at the end of the class implementation because of the low significance.

 17\. **[Recommended]** For a *setter* method, the argument name should be the same as the field name.
-Implementations of business logics in *getter/setter* methods, which will increase difficulties of the troubleshooting, are not recommended.
+Implementations of business logic in *getter/setter* methods, which will increase difficulties of troubleshooting, are not recommended.
  > <font color="#FF4500">Counter example: </font>
  ```java
  public Integer getData() {